DaisukeMiyazaki/DaisukeMiyazaki.github.io/en/_posts/2020-04-04-RiseAndFall.md

 After reading [_Human compatible: Artificial intelligence and the problem of control. from Russell, Stuart._](https://www.amazon.com/Human-Compatible-Artificial-Intelligence-Problem-ebook/dp/B07N5J5FTS)
 .

 What is intelligence?
-I think, this can be represtented by a tree.
+I believe it can be represented by a tree.
-In the tree of a human, there exists quite a few of things; objectively guaranteed facts that sit outside of the preferences of humanity, such as science that seeks the truth of the universe; opinions that can be mutually exclusive and contradictory with those of other people; and ingrained common sense in the culture one was raised in.
+In the human tree, there are various elements: objectively guaranteed facts that exist outside human preferences, such as scientific truths; opinions that can be mutually exclusive and contradictory; and ingrained common sense from one's cultural upbringing.

 Physics and Bayes' theorem in Mathematics both contain the notion of _measurement_.